Movie Reviews - 2011 postsMonday January 09, 2012

 Madonna came to town.
 I was supposed to greet her.
 I was her greeter?
 She was over at my father's house partially undressed and we made out on the couch.
 I was worried about her because she seemed so unstable and sad.
 I wanted to sleep with her but I needed to protect her.

 That’s Colin’s dilemma, too.
-In a sense it’s every man’s dilemma (the battle between protect and fuck) but the movie doesn’t do much with it.
+In a sense it’s every man’s dilemma (the battle between protecting the thing you want to violate) but the movie doesn’t do much with it.
 The movie doesn’t do much with him.
-Does he remain the Olivierian professional or side with Marilyn?
-Does he protect her or sleep with her?
-Can he protect her while sleeping with her?
 He’s in nearly every scene but we get no sense of his inner life.
 Is there no roar there?
 She wants to pretend they’re 13-year-olds on a date.
 What does he want to pretend?

 Movie Review: Extremely Loud and Incredibly Close (2011)